Abortion - Dubai Obstetrics and Gynecology Clinic

-- Miscarriage is the loss of pregnancy before 20 completed week’s gestation or the expulsion of fetus or embryo weighing less than 500 grams.
+- Abortion or Miscarriage is the loss of pregnancy before 20 completed week’s gestation or the expulsion of fetus or embryo weighing less than 500 grams.

 - Genetic: 50 % of first trimester miscarriages is associated with abnormal chromosomal and the most common is trisomy, monosomy X and triploidy.

 - Infection: with Listeria monocytogenes, brucella, mycoplasma hominis, campylobacter, cytomegalovirus, rubella and coxsackie.